nukeythenuke/lucid/README.md

 Lucid is a mod that allows time to pass as you sleep.
 It does this by preventing the night from being skipped and instead speed up time (tick warps).

 ## Performance
-As you are ticking the world at 10x the normal speed, you are effectivly doing 10x the work, luckily it only has an effect while you sleep so shouldn't be too noticable on singleplayer worlds.
-It may not be a good idea to use this mod on low end systems.
+As you are ticking the world at x times the normal speed, you are effectivly doing x times the work, disabling some of the features and / or reducing the tick rate multiplier via the config file should help somewhat.

 ## Known Issues
 May break some redstone contraptions (I noticed while testing that a fast redstone clock I had setup stopped shortly after starting to sleep), I'm unsure as to why this is.